Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-05-release-notes.md

 }
 ```

 Functionality to create ordered lists has been added.
-The intent of this technique is to create lists of related items using list elements appropriate for their purposes.
+This technique creates lists of related items using list elements appropriate for their purposes.
 PDF files containing lists are normally created or repaired using a tool for authoring PDF.
-When markup is used that visually formats items as a list but does not indicate the list relationship, users may have difficulty navigating the information.
+When markup is used to visually format items as a list but does not indicate the list relationship, users may have difficulty navigating the information.

 The PDF specification defines list structure in section 14.8.4.3.3 (List Elements).
 The structure types for lists in PDF documents are:
 * L - the List tag, which contains one or more LI tags.